JesseSwildens/Software-ontwikkeling-VESOFTON/README.md

 1. (Automatic) The project must build
 2. (Automatic) The unit tests must pass (WIP)
 3. (Automatic) The style checker must pass (WIP)
-4. A manual review must approve.
+4. A manual review must approve of the following:
+    - Check for code coherence
+    - Check for code clarity
     - Check for naming convention
-    - Check for code clarity
-    - Check for comment contents
+    - Check for comment contents and style
+    - Crosscheck code with the issue description

 After all these checks are passed, the issue owner may merge the branch with the main branch.